LeetStream/leetstream.github.io/README.md

 Using LeetStream is simple:

+1. **Create or Join a Stream**: **First**, create a stream by providing a title, start date, stream rate (problems/day), and a discussion group URL (WhatsApp, Telegram, Discord).
+Share this link with friends or a study group to solve problems together. **Second**, join the stream, you created or that was shared via the shared URL.
 1. **Solve the Daily Problem**: Each day, you'll be presented with a LeetCode problem categorized under one of the 26 coding patterns.
 Solve the problem to the best of your ability. **Remember, once the day is over, you won't be able to revisit or solve the problem again, so make it a habit to solve it daily.**
-2. **Submit Data**: After solving the problem, submit your data to calculate your score.
+1. **Submit Data**: After solving the problem, submit your data to calculate your score.
 Include information such as bugs encountered, hints used, time taken, and the type of solution (optimal, sub-optimal, brute force, ...).
-3. **Review Results**: Once you've submitted your data, review your score.
+1. **Review Results**: Once you've submitted your data, review your score.
 You can download a **CSV file** containing your scores to further analyze your performance using spreadsheet programs.
 This file will help you gain deeper insights into your strengths and areas for improvement.
-4. **Access Study Material**: Explore links to articles and videos related to the coding patterns present in the problem you just solved.
+1. **Access Study Material**: Explore links to articles and videos related to the coding patterns present in the problem you just solved.
 Use this material to deepen your understanding and improve your skills.
-5. **Repeat Daily**: Come back each day to tackle a new problem, track your progress, and continue learning.
+1. **Repeat Daily**: Come back each day to tackle a new problem, track your progress, and continue learning.
 Remember, consistency is key, as you won't have another chance to solve missed problems.

 ## Security and Privacy